michaelgruenstaeudl/DataMining_HumanMitoGenomes/EntrezQueries_and_results__STEP01__NumberOfRecordsInDifferentNCBIDatabases.md

 This document contains shell scripts and their outputs for analysis purposes, including the date and time of execution.
 It serves as a comprehensive history of the scripts executed and tracks their outputs.

-## Total Number of Complete Human Mitochondrial Genomes in Nucleotide Database
+## Number of complete human mitogenomes in NCBI Nucleotide

 **Execution Date**: January 28, 2025